teachingaway/teachingaway.github.io/office-hours.md

 - - -

 **Big Disclaimer:** You may receive a glass of bourbon, but you will not receive "legal advice."
-Hanging out in our office does not make Adler Vermillion, LLP your lawyer.
+Chatting at office hours does not make Adler Vermillion, LLP your lawyer.
 Do not tell us your confidential information.

 - - -